yezyilomo/django-restql/docs/mutating_data.md

 }
 ```
 !!! note
-    Here location resource with id 2 is already existing, so what's done here is create new property resource and associate it with a location with id 2.
+    Here location resource with id=2 exists already, so what's done here is create new property resource and associate it with this location whose id is 2.

 Response
 ```js